drloring/katacoda-scenarios/java-ms-config/java-1/step3.md

 Now, run `docker build -t java-ws .`{{execute}}, then `docker run --name jws --rm -d -p80:9999 java-ws`{{execute}} and finally `curl http://localhost:80/greeting?name=User`{{execute}}

-That is a pretty inflexible way since the configuration is baked into the container.
+That is a pretty inflexible way since the configuration is baked into the image.
 There may be scenarios where you want individual docker images for various environments, but in general, that approach is too restrictive.

-Another way we can change configuration options at runtime is to set environment variables and let the Docker runtime pass those along to the running service. `Put Commands here`.
+Another way we can change configuration options at runtime is to set environment variables when we run the container and let the Docker runtime pass those along to the running service.

-And finally, we want to use the -E option in Docker to pass along named variables into the web service.
-Spring Boot configurations supports all of these options, so there's plenty of options to manage configurations.
+First we have to stop our currently running container `docker container stop $(docker container ls -q --filter name=jws)`{{execute}}

+Next, we'll update the Dockerfile to remove the command line parameters from the CMD <pre class="file" data-filename="gs-rest-service/complete/Dockerfile" data-target="insert" data-marker="CMD java -jar svc.jar --server.port=9999">CMD java -jar svc.jar</pre>

+Now, we'll add the --env or -e parameters to the command line `docker run --name jws --rm -d -p80:9999 -e template='Hej, %s!' java-ws`{{execute}} and  `curl http://localhost:80/greeting?name=User`{{execute}} to see the effects.
+Notice we didn't pass the `server.port` in this example, that's because we're exposing the port 9999 in the Dockerfile.

 The main point of this exercize is to demonstrate how we can use the same binary images and configuration defaults throughout the devops pipeline and supply overrides only when necessary in the environments that require modification from the default configuration.